Academic Support Programs

 In my freshman year, I made the mistake of thinking I didn't have to put time outside of class to learn the material.
 The first couple round of midterms made me realize I made careless mistakes that I would not have made if I spent extra time to really understand all the concepts.
 After this rough period, I adapted a new study routine that prepares me for all my exams.

-Eric, Computer Science, he/him
+Eric, CSE, he/him

-Eric, Computer Science, he/him
+Eric, CSE, he/him

-Junior, Computer Science
+Senior, Computer Science

 I've taken